-The Executive Master - Master of Advanced Studies (Maîtrise universitaire d'études avancées, 60 ECTS credits) in International Law in Armed Conflict is delivered jointly by the Graduate Institute of International and Development Studies and the University of Geneva.
+The Executive Master - Master of Advanced Studies- MAS- (Maîtrise universitaire d'études avancées, 60 ECTS credits) in International Law in Armed Conflict is delivered jointly by the Graduate Institute of International and Development Studies and the University of Geneva.

 Our programme will enable you to:

-- Enhance your appreciation of the options and strategies available with regard to protection of individuals and vulnerable groups prosecution in times of armed violence.
+- Enhance your appreciation of the options and strategies available with regard to the protection of individuals and of prosecuted vulnerable groups in times of armed violence.

 - Language of instruction: English

 - Schedule: twice a week, on Thursday evenings (18:00-20:30) and on Friday afternoons (15:00-20:15)

 - Venue: Villa Barton and Villa Moynier, Rue de Lausanne120B, Geneva, Switzerland